graceniyigena34/Capstone-personal-financial-tracker-Project-JS-Firebase-Pre---Demo-/README.md

 Open index.html in your web browser.

  backend is used, set up Firebase or your preferred database following the configuration instructions.

+ ## Usage

+Open the web application in your browser.

+Add a new transaction by entering the description, amount, type (income/expense), and category.

+View the summary dashboard to track your financial status.

+Use the transaction history to review past transactions and manage your spending.